Appeals Court Wire Act Ruling Shores Up Online Gaming

 Despite that language, the Wire Act (presuming a broad interpretation) was often seen as a potential threat to online poker in the early part of the 21st century as Internet poker companies operated in a perceived legal gray area.
 As it turned out, it was largely the Unlawful Internet Gambling Enforcement Act of 2006 that torpedoed the booming Internet poker industry five years later in 2011.

-Interestingly, at the end of 2011, an opinion by the DOJ’s own Office of Legal Counsel reversed what had been the Department of Justice’s long-held stance on the Wire Act as the Office of Legal Counsel issued an opinion that the anti-gambling law was indeed specific to sports gambling.
-That opinion came as state lotteries were pressing the issue because they sought to sell lottery tickets online.
+Interestingly, at the end of 2011, the DOJ’s Office of Legal Counsel reversed the Department of Justice’s long-held stance on the Wire Act, issuing an opinion that the anti-gambling law was indeed specific to sports gambling.
+That opinion came as state lotteries were pressing the issue, seeking to sell lottery tickets online.

-Then in late 2018, the Donald Trump administration DOJ’s Office of Legal Counsel made a 180-degree pivot and contended that the Wire Act did indeed apply to gambling activities beyond sports gambling.
+Then, in late 2018, the Trump administration’s DOJ Office of Legal Counsel made a 180-degree pivot and contended that the Wire Act did indeed apply to gambling activities beyond sports gambling.

 Of course, state lotteries were upset, not to mention the broader commercial online gambling industry that has blossomed over the last decade.
 The New Hampshire Lottery, backed by allies, marched into court to challenge the DOJ’s more recent interpretation of the Wire Act.
 The earlier federal district ruling and Wednesday’s federal appeals court decision were the results.

-As President Joe Biden's administration begins, there had been optimism that the Wire Act concerns would be addressed in favor of gaming interests.
-Prior to the inauguration, there were opinions by prominent law firms that Biden would have the DOJ drop its appeal of the district-level ruling and even rescind the 2018 OLC opinion entirely.
-Today’s appeals court ruling avoids any administration intervention on the court case.
+As President Joe Biden's administration begins, there has been optimism that the Wire Act concerns would be addressed in favor of gaming interests.
+Prior to the inauguration, prominent law firms expressed the view that Biden would have the DOJ drop its appeal of the district-level ruling and even rescind the 2018 OLC opinion entirely.
+Today’s appeals court ruling avoids any administrative intervention in the court case.